jkyle1234/KSTVideo/readme.md

          d.
 ListItems
     3. Services View Models represent the data that we want to show on the page.
 They are useful because you can pull specific properties from multiple tables

-    4. API file This is the API part of our application.
-You might also see this referred to as the presentation tier.

 ## Directions for running the app locally

     ### registering
-    1. Run the application, and it should open your browser.(if not make sure webAPI is startup project )
+    1. Run the application, and it should open your browser.
     2. Register a user

 |   	| Key             	| Value    	| Type   	|